scribe-public/gitgat/README.md

 ```
 Samples of configuration files can be found in here: <https://github.com/scribe-security/GitHub-Posture/tree/public/data>.

-If you wish to add information or state to your `input.json` file you can refer to `data/sample_input.json`, for policies configuration and state managment.
+If you wish to add information or state to your `input.json` file you can refer to `data/sample_input.json`, for policies configuration and state management.
 Each ruleset is its own JSON section and the state information for each rule fits inside that segment.
 Make sure that the state information does not get pushed to the repository as it might contain sensitive data.

 `sample_input.json` is **not** included in .gitignore, but `input.json` is.
 So it is recommended to use `input.json` as the input configuration file for OPA.